← Back to All Trails

 Trail Description

-Bluff Lake Reserve Loop offers a unique hiking experience through one of Southern California's finest intact mountain marsh and meadow complexes, managed by The Wildlands Conservancy.
-This gentle 2.5-mile loop trail winds through a pristine ecological reserve at 7,600 feet elevation, featuring towering old-growth Jeffrey pines, a beautiful 20-acre lake, lush wildflower meadows, and dramatic outcrops of quartz monzonite rock.
-Unlike many Big Bear trails, Bluff Lake Reserve has been protected from development, creating a rare window into what the entire Big Bear Valley looked like before human settlement.
-The trail is relatively flat and well-maintained, making it accessible to most fitness levels, though reaching the trailhead requires navigating Forest Service roads that demand high-clearance vehicles.
-The spring and early summer months (May through July) are absolutely spectacular, when the meadows explode with colorful wildflowers including lupines, Indian paintbrush, and rare species found nowhere else.
-The lake itself provides critical habitat for numerous bird species, and the surrounding forest shelters mule deer, black bears, and countless smaller creatures.
+Bluff Lake Reserve Loop offers a unique hiking experience through one of Southern California's finest intact mountain marsh and meadow complexes, carefully protected and managed by The Wildlands Conservancy as a living ecological preserve.
+This gentle 2.5-mile loop trail winds through a pristine 2,400-acre ecological reserve at 7,600 feet elevation, featuring towering old-growth Jeffrey pines (some over 400 years old), a beautiful 20-acre mountain lake, lush wildflower meadows, and dramatic outcrops of quartz monzonite rock.
+The Wildlands Conservancy acquired this land in 2000 specifically to preserve it from development, creating a rare window into what the entire Big Bear Valley looked like before human settlement - this is conservation in action.
+The trail is relatively flat and well-maintained, making it accessible to most fitness levels, though reaching the trailhead requires navigating rough Forest Service roads that absolutely demand high-clearance vehicles (SUVs strongly recommended, sedans will struggle).
+The spring and early summer months (May through July) are absolutely spectacular, when the meadows explode with colorful wildflowers including lupines, Indian paintbrush, scarlet gilia, and rare species found nowhere else in the San Bernardino Mountains.
+The lake itself provides critical habitat for waterfowl, wading birds, and amphibians, while the surrounding forest shelters mule deer, black bears, mountain lions, and countless smaller creatures.
 Interpretive signs along the trail explain the reserve's unique ecology and conservation importance.
-Important notes: Dogs are strictly prohibited in the reserve to protect sensitive wildlife habitat - please respect this rule.
-The reserve is only open seasonally, typically May through November, and may close during periods of high fire danger or heavy snow.
-The Wildlands Conservancy also occasionally offers guided nature walks with trained naturalists - check their website for schedules.
-Access requires driving on Forest Service Road 2N10 for 4.5 miles, then turning onto 2N11 for another mile - high-clearance vehicles are required, and the road may be impassable during wet conditions or winter.
-This trail offers a peaceful, contemplative experience in one of Big Bear's most ecologically significant areas.
+CRITICAL RULES: Dogs are STRICTLY PROHIBITED anywhere in Bluff Lake Reserve to protect sensitive wildlife habitat and nesting birds - this rule is enforced for the ecological health of the reserve, please respect it and leave pets at home.
+The reserve is open seasonally only, typically May through November (check The Wildlands Conservancy website for current status), and closes during high fire danger or heavy snow.
+The Wildlands Conservancy occasionally offers free guided nature walks led by trained naturalists - check www.wildlandsconservancy.org for schedules.
+Access requires driving on rough Forest Service Road 2N10 for 4.5 miles, then turning onto 2N11 for another mile - high-clearance 4WD vehicles are strongly recommended, and the road becomes impassable during wet conditions, snow, or after storms.
+This trail offers a peaceful, contemplative experience in one of Big Bear's most ecologically significant and carefully protected areas.

 Essential Trail Information